How to make brown rice sushi: Try this great & healthy recipe!

 Planet Rice stands out because it infuses GABA into its grain products.
 GABA works to decrease anxiety and it also has cardiovascular benefits.
 Although the product is pricier due to the addition of GABA, its calming properties and great taste make it worth it for some consumers.

-Nishiki makes sticky textured rice that is ideal for sushi.
-Their quality is unmatchable and buying in bulk can save you a considerable amount of money.
-Their 15 lb. bag will keep you from having to buy rice for months.
+Nishiki makes sticky textured rice that’s ideal for sushi.
+Their quality is unmatched and buying in bulk can save you a considerable amount of money.
+Their 15-lb bag will keep you from having to buy rice for months!

-Tamanishiki is another rice that is ideal for sushi and other Japanese dishes due to its sticky consistency.
-It is affordable and it comes in a beautiful, resealable package.
-It is flavorful and all-natural.
+Tamanishiki is another rice that’s ideal for sushi and other Japanese dishes due to its sticky consistency.
+It’s affordable and it comes in a beautiful, resealable package.
+It’s flavorful and all-natural.

-No. Short grain brown rice is sticky enough for sushi but long-grain brown rice is softer and therefore will not work.
+No. Short grain brown rice is sticky enough for sushi but long grain brown rice is softer and therefore, won’t work.

 Earlier in the article, we touched on some of the health benefits brown rice can provide.
-Here is a more in-depth look at how it can boost wellness.
+Here’s a more in-depth look at how it can boost wellness.